The Windmills of Your Mind.com

 Countless international newspapers and websites also wrote lengthy tributes.
 To read a selection, go to the cuttings archive.

 A new live version of Noel Harrison performing his hit song, The Windmills of Your Mind, in 1969 has been acquired by thewindmillsofyourmind.com.

 The tape is from the April 1, 1969 edition of the BBC music show, Scott, which was hosted by singer Scott Walker (pictured far right).

 The live recording of the song is only the second known to exist from the 1960s.

 Noel appeared on the fourth episode of Scott, which ran for a total of six weeks.
 Unfortunately, after broadcast, the BBC wiped the tapes, meaning no video of the show exists - but audio recordings were made.

 Scott Walker originally found fame as one of the Walker Brothers, but later went on to have a successful solo career.

-News: Magazine features
+News: Magazine feature